carolinaborim/documentation/source/includes/equipment_api/_equipment.md

 ````

 This is the endpoint for retrieving the list of equipment.
-The equipment returned will be the equipment your accesss token have access to.
+You will only have access to equipment you own.

 ### HTTP Request
 On the Equipment API server: